redbluegreenhat/redbluegreenhat/README.md

 ### Hi there

 I'm Alex.
-I'm a volunteer at [WikiTide](https://github.com/miraheze)'s [Site Reliability Engineering](https://meta.miraheze.org/wiki/Tech:SRE_Volunteers) team, where I serve as a Software Engineer and sysadmin on the MediaWiki team.
+I'm a volunteer at [WikiTide](https://github.com/miraheze)'s [Technology](https://meta.miraheze.org/wiki/Tech:Volunteers) team, where I serve as a MediaWiki Specialist.

-There, I help develop and maintain the extensions that give Miraheze its distinctive feel.

 🕐 I live in Spain.
 Timezones are UTC+1/UTC+2